 Amadeus Chamber Orchestra was formed in 1975, by its first conductor Keith Swanwick, and quickly became established as the local chamber orchestra of St Albans.
 From that time on, Amadeus has delighted local audiences with its persistently high standard of performance.
+Simon Thompson took over from Keith Swanwick and conducted the orchestra for almost 30 years from 1988 to 2017.
 Players from the area, including many music teachers as well as talented amateurs, meet several times throughout the year, giving their services free in order to make music together.
 The orchestra varies in size from 25 to 50 players, depending on the repertoire being performed.
 The concerts have featured many of the major classical works for chamber orchestra from the 17th to the 20th centuries, as well as a wide range of concertos.

 Over the years, Amadeus has played with many internationally known artists including Alexander Baillie (cello), Andrew Watkinson (violin), Sarah Williamson (clarinet), and David Pyatt (horn).
 As well as providing a platform for up-and-coming soloists from the music conservatoires, members of the orchestra have also featured as soloists.
-Over the years, the orchestra has performed with a number of local choral groups, including Carillon and the St Albans Chamber Choir.
+Over the years, the orchestra has performed with a number of local choral groups, including Voix de Vivre, Mosaic Chamber Choir, Carillon, and the St Albans Chamber Choir.

 Jennifer Wigram has been leader of the orchestra since 1996.